M45-Science/FactorioServerBrowser/README.md

 Usage of ./goFactServView:

+  -httpPort int

+        port to bind to (default 80)

+  -httpsPort int

+        port to bind to for HTTPS (default 443)

   -ip string

         IP to bind to

-  -port int

-        port to bind to for HTTP (default 8080)

   -token string